 Some people may call it a day and leave the end of the hose coming from the ground as is.
 But, I highly suggest you consider building a garden hose station.
 It will keep your garden organized and looking neat.
 It will also improve your curb appeal.

-You can find some amazing garden hose stands, with or without a faucet, on Amazon .
-They have one for every style and aesthetic.
+You can find some amazing garden hose stands, with or without a faucet.
+The stores that sell them have one for every style and aesthetic.

 Installing a garden hose stand is very simple.
 You simply push the stakes in the ground with your foot.
 If the stand has only a pole without stakes, you will have to dig a hole and bury it in the ground.